-We are happy to announce that the fifth edition of the international Genetic Improvement Workshop will take place next year with the annual Genetic and Evolutionary Computation Conference, GECCO 2019, Prague, 13-17 July this year.
+We are happy to announce that the fifth edition of the international Genetic Improvement Workshop will take place next year with the annual Genetic and Evolutionary Computation Conference, GECCO 2019, Prague, 13-17 July.

 - Workshop submission deadline: April 3, 2019

 - Decision notification: April 17, 2019

 We invite submissions that discuss recent developments in all areas of research on, and applications of, Genetic Improvement.
 GI one of two key workshops in the field and provides an opportunity for researchers interested in automated program repair and software optimisation to disseminate their work, exchange ideas and discover new research directions.

 Topics of interest include both the theory and practice of Genetic Improvement.
 Applications include, but are not limited to, using GI to: